gravitational/teleport/bpf/README.md

 The first part is the version of `libbpfgo` and the second part is the version of `libbpf` library.
 Using the wrong version of `libbpfgo` will result in a runtime/compilation error.

+### BPF license

+BPF programs are compiled into ELF files.
+ELF files have a license field that is used to verify that the BPF program is allowed to run in the kernel.
+The license field is set to `GPL` by default.
+Teleport uses `Dual BSD/GPL` which disables some BPF features (like logging).
+To enable all BPF features to set the license to `GPL` in the BPF program and revert back before merging the code.